BFI National Archive

 The BFI National Archive is a department of the British Film Institute, and one of the largest film archives in the world.
-It was founded as the National Film Library in 1935; its first curator was Ernest Lindgren.
-In 1955, its name became the National Film Archive, and, in 1992, the National Film and Television Archive.
-It was renamed BFI National Archive in 2006.

-It collects, preserves, restores, and shares the films and television programmes which have helped to shape and record British life and times since the development of cine film in the late 19th century.
+The National Archives collects, preserves, restores, and shares the films and television programmes which have helped to shape and record British life and times since the development of cine film in the late 19th century.
 The majority of the collection is British originated material, but it also features internationally significant holdings from around the world.
-The Archive also collects films which feature key British actors and the work of British directors.
+The National Archive also collects films which feature key British actors and the work of British directors.